wrex/lessons/content/post/2019-3-1-beginner-blues.md

 {{< youtube 7cPSRdpq8iQ  >}}

+Modern blues tends to emphasize the backbeats.
+In slower tempos, the backbeats are the "ands" (or "a's") rather than the downbeats.
+At faster tempos, it's beats two and four.
+Simply emphasizing the backbeat can dramatically improve the overall sound of the progression.

 ### Not losing your place within 12 bars

 Even though the basic 12-bar blues has a simple structure, and the chords almost always come in the same place, that doesn't mean it isn't easy to get lost.